 From the Get-Go!

-OK, Bosses of the world…First, I will take it that most bosses who ask an employee to play golf are doing so on the most part to enjoy a casual day of golf and a getaway from the office to get to know each other better.
+OK, Bosses of the world…First, I will take it that most bosses who ask an employee to play golf are doing so, for the most part, to enjoy a casual day of golf and a getaway from the office to get to know each other better.
 If there is another motive, like covering business issues while playing golf I suggest you stop there and revisit the need to play golf with the employee.